cloudflare/cloudflare-docs/content/dns/additional-options/custom-nameservers/zone-level-nameservers.md

 # Zone-level nameservers

-With zone-level custom nameservers, each custom hostname must be a subdomain of the zone where the custom nameservers are configured.
+With zone-level custom nameservers, each custom nameserver name must be a subdomain of the zone where the custom nameservers are configured.

-For example, for a zone `domain.test`, the custom nameservers can be `ns1.domain.test` and `ns2.domain.test` but they cannot use a different TLD such as `ns1.domain.org`.
+For example, for a zone `domain.test`, the custom nameservers can be `ns1.domain.test` and `ns2.domain.test` but they cannot use a different TLD (`ns1.domain.org`) nor a different domain (`ns1.example.com`).

 ## Create zone-level nameservers